anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/test_cases.md

 ### Severity
 Critical

-### Preconditions
-- User is logged into the system with HR admin permissions
-- User has access to Employee Registration module
-- User is on the Employee Registration form page

 ### Test Data
-1. Age: 18 and 65
+- Age: 18 and 65
-2. Remaining fields: valid data
+- Remaining fields: valid data

 ### Steps to Reproduce
 1. Log in to the system with HR admin credentials
 2. Navigate to Employee Registration page
-3. Enter "18" and "65" in Age field
+3. Enter "18" in Age field and complete form
-4. Complete the rest of the fields with valid data
-5. Click on "submit"
+4. Submit the form
+5. Repeat with "65" in Age field

 ### Expected Result
-- Employee should be registered with either values
+- Employee should be registered successfully with both values
-- Success confirmation message shoul be displayed
-- Employee data should be added to the table
+- System should accept boundary values (18 and 65)

 ### Actual Result
-- When the value is "18" the registration is completed successfully
-- However, when the value is "65" the employee cannot be registered and error message is displayed
-- Validation error message displays contradictory information, as it says 65 is the maximum age accepted
+- Age "18" works correctly
-- System rejects valid value "65" and employee is not registered
+- Age "65" is rejected
+- Error message contradicts validation rules

 ### Status
-Fail
+FAIL

 ---

 ## TC_REGISTRATION_010 - Registration fails with future dates of birth

 ### Feature
-Employee Registration Managment
+Employee Registration Form

 ### Priority
 Medium